adliih/chrome-job-post-ai-summarizer/README.md

 ## Features

 - Generate prompts for job postings to extract key points.
-- Utilize AI (Chat GPT) to assist in summarizing job details.
-- Configure key points for summary generation.
+- Configure key points and instructions for prompt generations

 ## Installation